Haraj-backend/hex-monscape/README.md

 Welcome to this repo!

-In this repo you will learn the concept of [Hexagonal Architecture](./docs/hex_arch.md) and its implementation through simple server-client game called `Hex Monscape`.
+In this repo you will learn the concept of [Hexagonal Architecture](./docs/reference/hex-architecture.md) and its implementation through simple server-client game called `Hex Monscape`.

 In the game you will play as a `10 years` old monster hunter that dreams to become the very best.
 In order to reach that, you need to make journey together with your monster partner to seek `3` strong wild monsters and kick them in the butt. 💥💪🏻

-We are applying the concept of [Hexagonal Architecture](./docs/hex_arch.md) to implement the game server while coding it using [Golang](https://go.dev/).
+We are applying the concept of [Hexagonal Architecture](./docs/reference/hex-architecture.md) to implement the game server while coding it using [Golang](https://go.dev/).
 For the web client, we implemented it using [Vue 3](https://vuejs.org/).

-To see the API specification for this game, please see to [this doc](./docs/http_api.md).
+To see the REST API specification for this game, please see [this doc](./docs/api-design/rest-api.md).

 > **Note:**
 >
-> As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/hex_arch.md) is mandatory since it is the main architecture we used for building Haraj production systems.
+> As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/reference/hex-architecture.md) is mandatory since it is the main architecture we used for building Haraj production systems.
 >
 > So if you understand this architecture well, you will be in no time contributing to Haraj production.
 >